Welcome to VMware Tutorials. The objective of these tutorials is to provide an in-depth understanding of VMware.

 Storage virtualization abstracts the disks and flash drives inside your servers, combines them into high-performance storage pools, and delivers them as software.
 Software-defined storage (SDS) is a new approach to storage that enables a fundamentally more efficient operational model.

-Deploying desktops as a managed service gives you the opportunity to respond quicker to changing needs and opportunities.
-You can reduce costs and increase service by quickly and easily delivering virtualized desktops and applications to branch offices, outsourced and offshore employees and mobile workers on iPad and Android tablets.
+Deploying desktops as a managed service gives you the opportunity to respond quickly to changing needs and opportunities.
+You can reduce costs and increase service by quickly and easily delivering virtualized desktops and applications to branch offices, outsourced and offshore employees, and mobile workers on iPad and Android tablets.